alexeybusygin/ShippingRates/README.md

 .NET wrapper for UPS, FedEx, USPS, and DHL APIs.
 Use it to retrieve shipping rates from these carriers.

+## USPS Breaking Changes

+Starting with **version 3.0.0**, the package introduces a new **USPS integration** based on the modern USPS REST APIs and OAuth 2.0 authentication.
+Earlier versions relied on legacy USPS APIs and are not compatible with the new USPS platform.
+Upgrading to v3.0.0 or later is required to use USPS services.

+More details are available at the USPS developer site: https://developers.usps.com/

 ## UPS Breaking Changes

 UPS has deprecated access key authentication in favor of an OAuth 2.0 security model for all APIs.
 Beginning August 5, 2024, access keys will no longer be supported.
 More details at the UPS site: https://developer.ups.com/oauth-developer-guide?loc=en_US